EaterOA/light-cycle/README.md

 * Esc - pauses/unpauses the game.
 No movement or camera control is allowed while the game is paused and the screen darkens to indicate this.
-* Enter - Starts/restarts the game
+* Enter - starts/restarts the game
+* M - enables/disables the bgm and collision sounds (if those resources are present)

 ## Details: